Tube strikes: London Underground walkouts called off

 - Published

-London Underground strikes scheduled for this week will no longer go ahead.
+Planned strikes on the London Underground have been called off following "significant progress" in talks over jobs and conditions.

-The Rail, Maritime and Transport (RMT) union has called off its walkout, which was due to take place on Wednesday and Friday.
+About 3,000 Rail, Maritime and Transport (RMT) union members were due to strike on Wednesday and Friday.

-It is in dispute with Transport for London (TfL) over working conditions and job cuts.
+It is in dispute with Transport for London (TfL) over 600 post closures.

 The cuts are part of a savings programme that was required by the £1.2bn government funding deal agreed in August 2022.